alanparmenter/Typing/README.md

 # Typing

-I have been practising typing the 'ten key' numbers with these ruby scripts.
+I have been practising typing the standard row of numbers with these ruby scripts.
 My rationale here is that the simplest drills offer the greatest concentration.

 Call a script from the command line, to get ten tests, with ten randomised numbers.